the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 In this chapter this entire process is referred to as continuous integration for the sake of simplicity.

+<a name="What_alternatives_are_available"></a>
+### What alternatives are available?

+There are many service providers which provide CI services, such as Travis, Circle CI, GitHub Actions, GitLab CI.
+Each of these services has its own advantages and disadvantages.
+In this section we provide a brief overview to help you select the most suitable one for you.

+ - [Travis CI](https://travis-ci.org/), is free for open source packages, has good integration with GitHub and supports multiple languages.
+For more details see [the next section](#What_is_Travis_and_how_does_it_work) and the [Travis tutorial](https://docs.travis-ci.com/user/tutorial/).
+ - [Circle CI](https://circleci.com/), has easy integration with GitHub an BitBucket, flexible [pricing](https://circleci.com/pricing/).
+For more details see [here](https://circleci.com/docs/2.0/project-walkthrough/) and [here](https://circleci.com/docs/2.0/hello-world/).
+ - [GitHub Actions](https://help.github.com/en/actions), has direct integration with GitHub, a [marketplace](https://help.github.com/en/actions/getting-started-with-github-actions/using-actions-from-github-marketplace) of ready to use actions.
+For more details see the [documentation of what GitHub actions are and how to use them](https://help.github.com/en/actions/automating-your-workflow-with-github-actions) and [this tutorial](https://github.com/NLESC-JCER/ci_for_science#-github-actions).
+ - [GitLab CI](https://docs.gitlab.com/ee/ci/README.html), is built into GitLab .
+For more details see the [documentation of GitLab CI tool](https://docs.gitlab.com/ee/ci/) and [this tutorial](https://github.com/NLESC-JCER/ci_for_science#-gitlab-ci).
+ - [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/), has deep integration with GitHub, [flexible pricing](https://azure.microsoft.com/en-us/pricing/details/devops/azure-devops-services/) with some free options.
+For more details see the [Azure Pipelines documentation](https://azure.microsoft.com/en-us/services/devops/pipelines/) and [this tutorial](https://github.com/trallard/ci-research).

+A more extensive list of CI tools can be found [here](https://www.software.ac.uk/resources/guides/hosted-continuous-integration).

 <a name="What_is_Travis_and_how_does_it_work"></a>
 ## What is Travis and how does it work?

-There are a number of CI tools available, such as Circle (tutorials [here](https://circleci.com/docs/2.0/project-walkthrough/) and [here](https://circleci.com/docs/2.0/hello-world/)).
-A list of other CI tools can be found [here](https://www.software.ac.uk/resources/guides/hosted-continuous-integration).
 In this chapter we will focus on [Travis](https://travis-ci.org/) because it's free (if your code is openly available), widely used, and well integrated with the version control platform [GitHub](https://github.com/).

 To use Travis you will need to add a file to your project called `.travis.yml` which describes the computational environment to run the project in, and includes a script to run your tests.
 See the chapter on reproducible computational environments for more information on them, including writing `.yml` files to specify them.
 See the chapter on testing for information on writing and automating tests.
 The `.travis.yml` file has a number of other capabilities, which will be described [later](#After_success) along with more [detailed instructions](#Setting_up_the_computational_environment) for writing these files.